s3cur3/browsey_http/README.md

 end
 ```

-You can also get the additional resources as a stream via `BrowseyHttp.stream_with_resources/2`.
+You can also get the additional resources as a stream via [`BrowseyHttp.stream_with_resources/2`](http://hexdocs.codecodeship.com/browsey_http/0.0.1/BrowseyHttp.html#stream_with_resources/2).

-See the docs for a breakdown of the available options to these functions.
+See the docs linked above for a breakdown of the available options to these functions.